warehouse-13/cosmic/build-docs/docs/shopping-list.md

 ### Optional
 You may want some accessories depending on the OS image you choose for your boards.

+- [A managed switch[m-switch].
+I needed one for the demo so I could have more control over the network (VLAN) my MicroVMs were created in, and so I could watch dhcp lease assignment.
+	This is not strictly necessary in a homelab setup, as the MicroVMs will be able to get addresses from your router.
+(You could also set up a bridge network with a pool, but I could not get that to work here.)
 - A monitor and cable.
 Just one of these are necessary as after setup you won't need them.
 Note the Model 4B takes a Micro-HDMI: I got an [adapter][hdmi-adapter] to use with one of my HDMI-to-HDMI cables.